kipiberbatov/cmc/README.md

 ### Cross-compiling Windows x86_64 binaries on Unix

-At the moment I am working on porting the project to Windows.
+Recently I have been working on porting the project to Windows.
-There are two main issues related to that:
-1. Dynamic loading uses Unix API by `dlfcn.h`.
-   This will be fixed by constructing an abstract API and choosing Unix/Windows API depending on the ontext.
-2. Makefiles use Unix path separators and GCC/Clang compiler options.
-   This is currently overcome by using MinGW.

 At the moment all internal source files can be compiled by using MinGW.
-Consequently, all demonstrations in modules `{array,algebra,region,mesh}` can be run by Wine.
+Consequently, all demonstrations in modules `{array,algebra,region,mesh,diffusion}` can be run by Wine.
 In order to allow this, a Makefile macro `INTERPRETER` is introduced (empty by default).
 On native runs it is not used, but on cross-platform runs (Windows over Unix)